zmanian/gaia/spec.md

     Shares      uint64    // amount of shares which are unbonding }
 ```

+The queue is ordered so the next to unbond is at the head.
+Every tick the head
+of the queue is checked and if the unbonding period has passed since
+`InitHeight` commence with final settlment of the unbonding and pop the queue.
+Currently the each share to unbond is equivelent to a single unbonding token,
+although in later phases shares are used along with other terms to calculate
+the coins.

 Additionally within this phase unbonding of entire candidates to temporary
 liquid accounts is introduced.
 This full candidate unbond is used when a